+DISAPPEARANCE

+Madison Scott-Clary

 "This is going to sting."

 I nod.

 "No, this is going to sting a lot."

 That warrants a dry swallow and a second nod, more nervous this time.

 The first thing they'd done at the mod parlor was shave my fur.
 A smooth line back from my muzzle toward my ears, stopping just short of my neck.
 They'd gotten all of both of my cheeks, down to the jawline and up toward my ears, though not quite all the way.